BrianOfrim/recyclops/README.md

 ![GatherScreenShot](https://raw.githubusercontent.com/BrianOfrim/recyclops/master/doc/assets/gatherSample_480.jpg)

-Using the program /gather/gather.py catagories for image classification are overlaid on a live image stream.
-Click one of the catagagories to classify the current live stream image and have it sent to s3 storage.
+The program /gather/gather.py will overlay the categories for image classification on the live camera image stream.
+Enter the key for one of the category options to classify the current live stream image and have it sent to s3 storage.

 ## Clean
 ![CleanScreenShot](https://raw.githubusercontent.com/BrianOfrim/recyclops/master/doc/assets/cleanSample_480.jpg)